NotCrowdingOutRuoshi/FSM-Prototype/README.md

 The basic idea of creating a new character with customized actions is
 - Create new character Sprite class
-- Create new character Controller class
+- Create new character Controller class (optional)
 - Create new character FiniteStateMachine class
 - Create new character State classes for action customization
 - Binds these new State class into new FiniteStateMachine